pepopowitz/your-first-react-app-exercises/exercise-11/README.md

 ### Background

-In this exercise, we'll be converting from component CSS files to CSS Modules.
 All of our component-specific CSS files are here, but the only one that seems to be having an effect is the App.css.

 ### How are CSS Modules different from component CSS files?